Sandfloegga

-Sandfloegga or Sandfloeggi is a mountain in Ullensvang Municipality in southeastern Vestland county, Norway.
+Sandfloegga is a mountain in Ullensvang Municipality in southeastern Vestland county, Norway.
 It lies on the southern part of the vast Hardangervidda mountain plateau, and is the highest mountain on Hardangervidda when the bordering summits of Hardangerjøkulen and Folarskardnuten are omitted.
-The 1721 m tall mountain lies inside Hardangervidda National Park, about 10 km north of the European route E134 highway.
+The 1722 m tall mountain lies inside Hardangervidda National Park, about 10 km north of the European route E134 highway.

 From the summit, the Folgefonna glacier is seen in the northwest, the mountain Hårteigen in the north, the Hallingskarvet mountain ridge and the glacier Hardangerjøkulen in the northeast, and the mountain Gaustatoppen in the east.